CornishLabs/dnamic-setup/README.md

-Nix flakes for Durham Neutral Atom and Molecule Improved Control
+[DEPRICATED] Nix flakes for Durham Neutral Atom and Molecule Improved Control
 ==========================================================
+THIS REPOSITORITY IS NO LONGER USED/UPDATED

 This repository contains derivations for deploying ARTIQ via the [Nix package manager](https://nixos.org/download/).